The Art of Photo Location Scouting in Waterton Lakes National Park

 These sites tend to give you an idea of what photographs well and whether or not a certain location is worth your time.

 This is such a great app for photographers and one that has essentially changed my life.
 Before using this app, I had to make a bit of a guess on where and how the light would come into a scene.
 Now, using this app, which you can use online for free here, you can pin point a location you’d like to shoot from and it will tell you the exact angle of the light from both the moon and sun at a particular time of day.
 It will also let you know not only the time of sunset and sunrise, but also when the blue hour light of dusk and dawn will start to appear.
 It’s a great tool that every travel photographer should be using.

 Step 2: Get the Classic Images out of the Way

 Whenever I go somewhere new, I tend to get a bit stuck on the classic images of that location.
 Thus, for me, it makes a lot of sense to get that typical image out of the way quickly so that I can forget about it and go searching for something more unique.
 Moreover, when you’ve only got a day or two, as I did in Waterton Lakes National Park, and it’s your first time visiting, I think you should be getting that classic image.

-Thus, it was important for me to shoot that classic image at the right time of day.
+Thus, it was important for me to photograph that classic image at the right time of day.
 The only image I really planned on shooting in the best light on this trip to Waterton was that classic photo with a bit of a personal of a twist.

-Step 3: Scout During the Daytime
+Step 3: Scout for Photos During the Daytime

 Of course, not all travel photographers have the opportunity to go to the same places numerous times.
 However, if it’s your first time in a location you really shouldn’t be wasting the middle of the day either.
 Some photographers just go out for sunrise and sunset and then nap or relax in the middle of the day.
 But, if you really want to see the area and dig deeper for better images, you should be location scouting in the daytime when the light is harsh.